 This section contains all of the information you need to make informed decisions about which classes you should take next year.

-Please note that students in grades K-6 will take grade-level specific courses.Students in grades 7-8 will have an option to add some exploratory electives to their grade-level core classes.
+Please note that students in grades 6-8 will take grade-level-specific courses and may have the option to add some exploratory electives to their grade-level core classes.
 The majority of this information applies to students in grades 9-12.

-CVP Course Catalog - this document contains information on the courses available for students in grades 6-12.
+CVP Course Guide - this document contains information on the courses available for Columbus Virtual Pathway students in grades 6-12.

 Home School Courses - students are allowed to take elective, advanced placement, and dual credit courses in person at their home school.
 To see the course guides for your home school, please visit your home school website.
 If you are interested in taking a course at your home school, please work with Mr. Giebel to schedule your course.